Watertown, New York: Education

-Watertown is served by the Watertown City School District.
+Watertown is served by the Watertown City School District and the General Brown Central School District, which covers a portion of the Creekwood Apartment complex on the city's north side.
 The elementary schools are North, Ohio, Knickerbocker, Sherman, and Starbuck.
 The higher-level schools are H.T.
 Wiley Intermediate School, Case Middle School, Watertown High School, Immaculate Heart Central Elementary, Intermediate, and Junior and Senior High Schools, the Catholic and secular educational institutions.
 There is also a Faith Fellowship Christian School.
 Jefferson Community College (JCC) is located in the northwestern part of the city and serves as the only institution of higher education within a 50 mi radius.
 It was started in 1961 and is part of the State University of New York (SUNY).

 Media

 The local newspaper, the Watertown Daily Times, is published seven days a week and serves Jefferson, St. Lawrence and Lewis counties.
 The Fort Drum Mountaineer is a weekly newspaper for Fort Drum soldiers and their dependents.

 The Watertown market is served by four commercial television stations.
 The oldest is Carthage-licensed, CBS-affiliated WCNY-TV (channel 7), put on the air in 1954 by the publishers of the Watertown Daily Times.
 The station changed its call letters to WWNY-TV in 1965.
 After an unsuccessful struggle against the Federal Communications Commission and its directive for newspapers to divest themselves of television stations held within the same market, the Daily Times sold WWNY-TV to United Communications Corporation of Kenosha, Wisconsin, in 1981.

 In 2001, United Communications entered into an agreement with Smith Broadcasting to operate a Fox network affiliate with low-power transmitters in Watertown and Massena.
 After a year of joint operation, UCC took complete ownership of WNYF-CD/WWNY-CD (channel 28).
 Both WWNY and WNYF were sold to Atlanta-based Gray Television in 2019.

-Watertown is also served by PBS member stations WPBS-TV/WNPI-DT (channels 16/18), NBC affiliate WVNC-LD (channel 45), which also operates the area's MyNetworkTV affiliate on its LD2 subchannel, and ABC affiliate WWTI-TV (channel 50), which also operates the area's CW affiliate through The CW Plus.
+Watertown is also served by PBS member stations WPBS-TV/WNPI-DT (channels 16/18), NBC affiliate WVNC-LD/WVNV-LD (channel 45), and ABC affiliate WWTI (channel 50), which also operates the area's CW affiliate through The CW Plus.